April 18

 TAKE NAMES AND SHAKE (UNLESS THEY’RE GUTTING STURGEON)

 Give good eye contact, smile, and remember to whom you’re introduced.
-Offer firm handshakes when appropriate and don’t be offended if people prepping food opt to just smile and nod your direction.
+Offer firm handshakes when appropriate, and don’t be offended if people prepping food opt to just smile and nod in your direction.

 NEVER TALK SHIT ABOUT YOUR EX

-We know you don’t work there anymore, but ALL restaurant communities are small ones, so assume that you are talking to the best friend of that creepy sous chef who made your life Hell at the last place – you learned SOMETHING from that experience, right?
+We know you don’t work there anymore, but ALL restaurant communities are small ones.
+Assume you are talking to the best friend of that creepy sous chef who made your life Hell in the last place.
+You learned SOMETHING from that experience, right?
 Spinning a bad situation at a previous job in a positive light can go a long way in getting hired.

 AVAILABLE EVERY OTHER MONDAY AFTERNOON